DataFire/Integrations/integrations/generated/google_ml/README.md

   * createTime `string`: Output only.
 When the job was created.
   * endTime `string`: Output only.
 When the job processing was completed.
   * errorMessage `string`: Output only.
 The details of a failure or a cancellation.
+  * etag `string`: `etag` is used for optimistic concurrency control as a way to help
   * jobId `string`: Required.
 The user-specified id of the job.
+  * labels `object`: Optional.
+One or more labels that you can add, to organize your jobs.
   * predictionInput [GoogleCloudMlV1__PredictionInput](#googlecloudmlv1__predictioninput)
   * predictionOutput [GoogleCloudMlV1__PredictionOutput](#googlecloudmlv1__predictionoutput)
   * startTime `string`: Output only.
 When the job processing was started.